-I let go of my naturopathic license recently (you know I will not easily let go of the knowledge learned and gained through my education and work history!) to remind everyone that YOU are the creator of your own health and wellness.
-I am an educator and trainer that can help you and/or your organization get there.
-I believe that true medicine is based on compassion and empowerment of patients/clients.
+I let go of my naturopathic license a few years ago (you know I did not let go of the knowledge learned and gained through my education and work history!).
+Yet, my goal is to remind everyone that YOU are the creator of your own health and wellness.
+I am an educator/guide and trainer that can help you and/or your organization get there.
+I believe that true medicine is based on compassion and the empowerment of individuals and groups.
 And that is what I help people achieve.

 I continue to be particularly interested in the prevention and management of chronic illness.
 I am most interested in how emotions play a central role in brain and heart health which then contribute to the high numbers of heart disease, memory decline and immune disorders in our society today.

-I focus on helping people understand and manage emotions and lifestyle (including nutrition and exercise) to achieve optimum health and wellness.
+I focus on helping people understand and manage emotions and lifestyle to achieve optimum health and wellness.
 Whether working through a relationship crisis, a major health diagnosis and/or loss of family and friends.
 These details cannot be ignored as they play a huge role in our day to day wellness and strongly impact our personal and professional lives.
 This is the foundation of my work to help people create happier lives!
 Here I am creating support and community among people with similar values.
 We all need each other and I look forward to the community that comes together here.

 There has been an increasing focus on medicine (pharmaceutical as well as natural) to move people back to health while the basics of communication with each other and the environment around us has been lost/neglected.
 You will notice that no medication or supplement will be enough to manage chronic health concerns.
 It’s time to get back to basics and work with the healing power of nature – both within and around us – for best health!